 Dave Roberts is the current manager of the Los Angeles Dodgers.
 Since taking over the reins for the Dodgers in 2016, Roberts has earned respect as a big-league skipper—a difficult task in the second-largest U.S. media market—and proven that his "players' manager" style is a winning one.
 His record of 195-129 in his first two full seasons earned him the 2016 NL Manager of the Year and Runner-up in the 2017 voting.
-In 2017, Roberts led the Dodgers to an impressive record of 104-58 and a trip to the World Series, where they battled all the way to a memorable Game 7 against the Houston Astros.
+In 2017, Roberts led the Dodgers to an impressive record of 104-58 and a trip to the World Series, where they battled to a memorable Game 7 against the Houston Astros.

 Roberts—born in Naha, Japan, to parents Waymon and Eiko—was the first coach of Asian descent to lead a major league team to the World Series.

 Because of his father's military background—a United States Marine—he bounced around from place to place before the family settled in San Diego, California.
 In high school (Rancho Buena Vista), Roberts was a multisport star, excelling in basketball, football, and baseball.
 He was an exceptional quarterback, leading the Longhorns to a San Diego Class 3-A championship his senior year.
 As expected, Roberts was recruited to play football in college—namely, the Air Force Academy.
 But he declined, due to his passion for baseball, and instead decided to attend UCLA where he would join the Bruins baseball team as a walk-on Roberts didn't disappoint, either.
 He left UCLA as the school's all-time stolen base leader—a skill that would eventually write Roberts into the MLB history books...